CSBSJU/CSCI-160/README.md

 **Software:** All of the software and any associated source code contained in this repository is licensed under the [MIT license](https://opensource.org/licenses/MIT) unless otherwise marked.

-# CSCI 160
-Course materials for CSCI 160

 ## To clone
 ```
 git clone --recursive https://github.com/CSBSJU/CSCI-160